DoStini/feup-cgra/project/README.md

   - Under Scene Physics we added drag coefficient and a checkbox to activate and deactivate this simulation option.
 The speed factor of the scene is also located in this folder.
   - All of the checkboxes related to choosing what objects to render are located under Display Scene Objects.
   - Under Skybox folder, the skybox's texture can be chosen, as previously said.

+### Part 3

+- To create the fish, we used a sphere to serve as a body.
+The orientation chosen was the z-Axis as the front facing direction of the fish.
+The sphere used had a radius of 1 unit, therefore we had to normalize it dividing by 2.
+After this, we scaled the spehere according to the parameters of the constructor.
+Later we had to rotate the sphere so that the axis connecting poles would be parallel to the z-Axis, so that the texture closes on the front and back part, and not in the top and bottom, which looked strange.
+After this, we separated the tails and wings in different animated classes, so that in the future it is easier to animate and controll them.
+We applied transformations according to the scale and position parameters, so that the fish has the wings, eyes, tail and head in the correct place, no matter those values.
+- Since the sphere ranges in any axis from [-1,1] then 60% of the sphere is (1-(-1))*0.6 = 1.2, meaning (-1 + 1.2)=0.2 is the point where the texture of the fish stops being drawn.
+- Because CGF disables sending the texture coordinates to the vertex shaders if a texture is not set (via the appearance applied for example) we set the scene.activeTexture to any texture to bypass that restriction.